f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Management Interface
 ====================

-Under **Network Settings** you can view/edit the IP address for the F5OS out-of-band management.
+Under **System Settings -> Management Interface** you can view/edit the IP address and port settings for the F5OS out-of-band management interface.
 If you would prefer to use DHCP for automatic assignment of these addresses, this may also be configured.

-**NOTE: For the initial 1.1.x versions of F5OS ronly IPv4 IP addressing is supported for the F5OS platform layer.
-IPv4/IPv6 dual stack support has been added in the F5OS 1.2.x release.
-This limitation is only for the F5OS platform layer v1.1.x versions, BIG-IP tenants are capable of IPv4/v6 dual stack management.**
+IPv4/IPv6 dual stack support can also be configured.
+At the bottom of the page stats for the out-of-band port can be displayed.

 .. image:: images/initial_setup_of_rseries_platform_layer/image14.png
   :align: center